Gordian Warrior

-Original Story
+Original story

-The Earth had become a wasteland of deserts as the survivors work to rebuild communities.
-Daigo Otaki is a young orphan raised by his uncle.
-Becoming an adult, Daigo discovers that Victor City was in fact planned by his father who was a genius scientist.
-Daigo's sister Saori had been managing it.
-She pleaded with Daigo to take on the inheritance that Daigo's father left him, a super robot system known as Gordian.
-Daigo would join the Mechacon mechanic combat 18th regiment unit, an organization of law enforcers that defend Victor City against attacks from the Madokuta organization.
+In the distant future, after a global cataclysm caused by a radioactive meteor that came critically close to the terrestrial orbit, Earth has become a wasteland as the survivors work to rebuild communities.
+Genius scientist Kyōtarō Otaki designed a technologically advanced city to protect and preserve mankind in case of a catastrophe in the future.
+Daigo Ōtaki is a young orphan raised by his uncle.
+As a teenager, Daigo discovers that Victor City (also known as Victor Town in the original japanese and in some translations) was a planned city designed by his scientist father Kyōtarō.
+Daigo's sister Saori has secretly managed it for years.
+Eventually, she encounters Daigo and pleads with him to take on the inheritance that their father left him, a super robot system known as Gordian.
+Followed by his trusty robotic panther companion Clint, Daigo joins the Mechacon mechanical combat 18th regiment unit, an organization of law enforcers that defend Victor City against attacks from the evil Madokter Army (マドクター軍団, Madokutā Gundan) organization, whose goal is to obtain the secret advanced technology hidden in the depths of Victor City.